jebowe3/DH-Mapping/README.md

 # Digital Humanities Theory and Practice
-Weeks 8 and 9: Digital Cartography Theory and Practice
+Weeks 8 and 9: Digital Cartography

 ## Contents